California Criminal Defense Attorney – Dry-Reckless Plea

 A dry-reckless is a non-alcohol related offense and it is generally wise to accept it when the prosecution makes the offer.
 As a non-alcohol related offense, the punishments for a dry-reckless in California is significantly less than the punishment imposed for a wet-reckless or a D.U.I.
 A criminal defense lawyer will often consider pleading to a dry-reckless as a very favorable result to a DUI / DWI charge.

 A dry-reckless carries probation and minor fines.
 Furthermore, a dry-reckless does not count as a prior DUI in California.
 Compared to the punishment for a driving under the influence conviction, a dry-reckless is easy street.
-Depending on the case, alcohol education classes may be required.
+Depending on the case, may be required.
 However, there will be neither suspension of the driver’s license nor any requirement to file formal proofs of insurance (SR-22 form) so long as the driver is successful at the DMV hearing.

 A dry-reckless will typically be offered when a driver’s BAC was .08 percent or less.
 If a dry-reckless is offered by the prosecutor, it may not be worth it to the driver to go to trial even if their BAC was very low.
 A dry-reckless is a misdemeanor that carries very little in the way of fine and punishment.